A charming cottage attached to the owners home, located on a working farm 3 miles from Biddulph.

 Stoke-on-Trent 7 miles; Leek 10 miles.

 Biddulph nestles in a lush green valley, and is surrounded by Areas of Outstanding Natural Beauty.
 Known as 'The Garden Town of Staffordshire' it prides itself on the display of flowers throughout the town which can be seen from spring through to late autumn.
-There is an abundance of activities to occupy visitors, from the National Trust owned Biddulph Grange, with its renowned gardens designed by James Bateman featuring Egyptian temples, oriental pergolas and Scottish glens, to Biddulph Old Hall, dating back to the 1500's.
+There is an abundance of activities to occupy visitors, from the National Trust owned Biddulph Grange, with its renowned gardens designed by James Bateman featuring Egyptian temples, oriental pergolas and Scottish glens, and the outstanding Little Moreton Hall is 4 miles away.
 The town has two delightful country parks to explore, and the short distance to the Peak District National Park makes this town very popular with walkers and hikers.
 The renowned Jodrell Bank Observatory, home to the Lovell Telescope, is just 15 miles away with Alton Towers 22 miles.
-All within easy reach are the Staffordshire Moorlands, Derbyshire and the Pennines, and for a day out, why not visit Chester, Liverpool or Manchester, all within 1 hour's drive?
+All within easy reach are the Staffordshire Moorlands, Derbyshire and the Pennines, and for a day out, why not visit Chester, Liverpool or Manchester, all within an hour and a half’s drive?
 So, if it's a base for exploring or a relaxing break in a quiet Staffordshire town you want, this area has it all.